spacemeat/humon/README.md

 > Currently the clang build uses gcc's standard library.
 A better build experience is in the works, but in the meantime it's trivial to modify the `build-linux.py` script to use whatever library you have.

-In Windows, you can open the root-level `humon.sln` file in Visual Studio 2017+, and build the targets you like.
+In Windows, you can open the root-level `humon.sln` file in Visual Studio 2017 or newer, and build the targets you like.

 There are a number of build options available to get just what you want: 32-bit architecture, debug vs release builds, and a few switches to customize the runtime.
 See [this here section here](#buildingHumon).